-Mai Mala Buni’s renewal of Yobe state
+Mai Mala Buni’s renewal of Yobe State

 Yobe State Commissioner for Health and Human Resources, Dr. Muhammed Lawan Gana, said the state government has employed 356 Environmental Health Officers and Assistants.
 Their main job is to inspect houses and encourage proper hygiene to minimise the spread of diseases.

-Beside building modern markets and special cattle markets, and transforming the health sector, the Yobe state Commissioner for Works, Engineer Umar Duddaye said within the current tenure of Governor Mai Mala Buni 14 roads were constructed in different parts of the state.
+Beside building modern markets and special cattle markets, and transforming the health sector, the Yobe state Commissioner for Works, Engineer Umar Duddaye, said within the current tenure of Governor Mai Mala Buni 14 roads have been constructed in different parts of the state.
 Some of them are intra-city; others linked towns, while laterite roads have improved access to rural communities.
 Additionally, the state government has earmarked and actually set aside N10.8 billion to finance new road projects in the coming months.

-The 14 roads completed and the new ones planned by the government for N10.8 billion will contribute in giving Yobe state a transportation network encompassing an Airport, the existing narrow gauge railway line and the new standard gauge line promised for the state by the Federal Government.
-This will spur and speed up economic growth in the state.
+The 14 roads completed and the new ones planned by the government for N10.8 billion will contribute in giving Yobe State a transportation network encompassing an airport, the existing narrow gauge railway line and the new standard gauge line promised for the state by the Federal Government.
+This will speed up economic growth in the state.

-He said the purposes of the summit, “was not only to learn how to produce more crops, but also how to harness the agricultural potentials of the state.”
+He said the purpose of the summit, “was not only to learn how to produce more crops, but also how to harness the agricultural potentials of the state.”

+Agriculture is so vital to the economic life of the people of Yobe State that the Mai Mala Buni-led administration has rigorously implemented some suggestions from the summit, including the supply of subsidised agro-inputs to enhance farmers’ productivity.